 5. Alpe d’Huez region of the French Alps (France)

-By Clare of Epic Road Rides
+By Clare at Epic Road Rides

 One of my all-time favourite destinations is Alpe d’Huez and the cluster of mighty Alpine cols surrounding it: Col de la Croix de Fer, Col du Glandon and Col du Galibier.
 It’s a veritable roll-call of the most mythical, legendary climbs of the Tour de France; a captivating backdrop to the most important stages of the world’s biggest bike race.